-Advent starts the liturgical year.
+Advent starts the liturgical year, so it can start as early as November.
 You can find a current Catholic liturgical calendar or Ordo and Advent Calendars at Catholic bookstores or online.
-If you have a Missal you can follow the days from there, too.
-We also have Holy Day coloring pages, and Advent coloring pages here.

 The main dates on the Catholic calendar are in the list below and below that are sources to find and purchase a calendar to track the variable dates like Ash Wednesday, Easter, Ascension Thursday, Pentecost, Advent and the different Catholic saints feasts throughout the year.